stevenpitts/makubot/README.md

 # Project Information

 I’m Makubot!
-I’m a dumb bot made by a person who codes stuff.
+I do a lot of generic things, but I also have a unique image collection that you can add to; try `mb.help addimage`!

 [Botlist link](https://discord.bots.gg/bots/363924877981253633)